thenriq/Iris_dataset_Fisher/README.md

 <br/>

-We can also visualise and compare these data's attributes on a curve diagram using the function FacetGrid from SEABORN, on the code below: *(lines 113 - 123)*
+We can also visualise and compare these data's attributes on a curve diagram using the function *FacetGrid* from *Seaborn*, on the code below: *(lines 113 - 123)*

 `g = sns.FacetGrid(dataset,hue="Species",height=5)
 g = g.map(sns.kdeplot, 'Sepal-Length').add_legend()`